jenningsanderson/sotmus-analysis/description.md

 **Purpose**: OSM data analysis can be an overwhelming and daunting task for a multitude of reasons.
 First, the data is _big_.
 While the definition of what consitutes as "big data" is often contested, a database with a planet's worth of geospatial data is certainly not a small dataset.
 Furthermore, in its most compact form, the data requires specific utilities to be consumed.

 The data is self-referential.
 As simple as the OSM data model aims to be, it becomes complicated out of it's primary context.
-Designed to work in a relational database, OSM objects require nontrivial reconstruction steps to exist on their own: the coordinates embedded in node objects need to be embedded into the individual objects that reference them.
+Designed to work in a relational database, OSM objects require nontrivial reconstruction steps to exist on their own: the coordinates embedded in node objects need to be extracted and re-embedded into the individual objects that reference them.

+Lastly, while the full-history of OSM is available, the nuances of the _entire editing history_ is hidden within.